Skip to main content

 Walk the space like you're on the job.
 Do you have plenty of clearance?
 Any congestion areas?

-Double Check Safety Requirements per OSHA Standards
+Double Check Safety Requirements

-Since you started the process as a team, make sure to complete the warehouse layout as a team!
+After reviewing this warehouse startup checklist, make sure to complete the setup as a team!
 As you work on your mock-up, get feedback and share ideas.
-Ask your team members to walk through the warehouse and test it out.
+Ask your team members to walk through the warehouse setup and test it out.
 Get a feel for if the spacing, production zones and equipment will meet your needs.
+The nice thing about designing it on a computer, or grid paper, is you don’t need to commit to anything before you’re certain the warehouse layout will work!
+If you find yourself stuck on a warehouse layout design, contact Warehouse1 and so we can provide custom warehouse designs for you.